Nanamite/Drowsiness_detection/README.md

 Contains the XML files for haar cascade filters of OpenCV

+### implementation_recording

+Contains the recording of example implementations using both MobileNet v2 and SqueezeNet as well

 #### beep.py:

 This contains a code snippet that makes a beep sound